mmann1123/pytidycensus/docs/llm_assistant.md

 The Census LLM Assistant provides a conversational interface to US Census data using Large Language Models.
 Instead of learning Census variable codes and geography hierarchies, you can describe your research needs in natural language.

+The assistant is specifically trained on pytidycensus functionality and will only recommend pytidycensus functions, never other Census libraries.
+It includes comprehensive knowledge of common variable codes, geographic levels, and best practices.

 ## Quick Start

 ```python